joesaistuff/snake-game/README.md

 ## About Me 🙋‍♂️

 I am **Joe-Manuel Schlüter**, an AI enthusiast exploring the potential of AI tools through practical projects like this one.
-Check out my [portfolio here](https://joesaistuff.github.io/) to see more of my work.